jentachibana/lindyonsproul.github.io/pages/swingcal.markdown

 2 unexcused absences

-#Come to our info session
+# Come to our info session

-#COVID safety
+# COVID safety
 1. Masks REQUIRED indoors, and while partner dancing
 2. Sanitize/wash hands before and after class
 3. If you have symptoms, please don’t come to class!

+# FAQ

+Need